Skojar/syuzhet_squad/dramatis_personae.md

 *{formal rules to create a principal among multiple people?}* *{maybe use destiny to determine some stats and the order in which players contribute}*

-As a protagonist participates in stories, he will earn **experience** that can be spent to **grow** as a character.

-# Resources & Advantages (Assets?)
-people places things ideas
-the face describes them and indicated their durability. the reverse indicates the kind of problem that if they have no durability, they're advantages.
+***

 Relationships between main characters and between them and the principal are a special kind of resource.
     What matters is the stability and reliability of the relationship.
 Enemies can have a solid relationship, and when it's "troubled" they need to resolve the uncertainty in the same way that friends who've had a falling out.

+### Resources & Advantages (Assets?)
+people places things ideas
+the face describes them and indicated their durability. the reverse indicates the kind of problem that if they have no durability, they're advantages.

 ### Additional Cast
 represent conflicts
 embody resources
 support characters and antagonists

+As a protagonist participates in stories, he will earn **experience** that can be spent to **grow** as a character.

 # Things to buy
 * a stronger effect